Alisa Ahmann

 Alisa Ahmann is a German fashion model.

 Career

-Ahmann and her sisters (including twin Xenia) were discovered in Stuttgart, Germany.
+Ahmann and her sisters (including twin Xenia) were discovered in Stuttgart, Germany when she was 16 years old.
 She debuted as a Calvin Klein Collection exclusive in 2014 and opened their F/W show.
 Within a year she did campaigns for Gucci and Alberta Ferretti, and walked for Hermès, Chloé, and Oscar de la Renta.
-She has also walked for Dior, Jil Sander, Donna Karan, Elie Saab, Stella McCartney, Valentino, Miu Miu, Alexander McQueen, and Giambattista Valli.
+She has also walked for Dior, Jil Sander, Donna Karan, Elie Saab, Stella McCartney, Valentino, Miu Miu, Alexander McQueen, and Giambattista Valli amongst others.

-Ahmann has been on the cover of Elle Germany, Vogue Germany, and Vogue Italia among others.
+Ahmann has been on the cover of over 20 high-end fashion magazines such as Elle Germany, Vogue Germany, and Vogue Italia among others.
 She has appeared in magazines such as W, Vogue Brasil, Self Service, Vogue Paris, and Allure.

-Ahmann was once ranked as a "Top 50" model by Models.com.
+Ahmann was ranked as a "Top 50" model by Models.com.